Fantasia Fair Today

 By the mid-1980s, the Fair was attracting more and more people– some coming from as far away as South America, Australia, and Europe.
 The focus of workshops was changing from topics like scarf tying and wig styling to personal development and activism.
 Now, with a combination of educational seminars and workshops and social events such as banquets, the FanFair Fashion Show, the Fantasy Ball, and the Fantasia Fair Follies, the Fair had become more than a vacation and more than a conference.

-By the mid-1990s Fantasia Fair looked and operated much like it does today.
+In the mid-1990s Fantasia Fair looked and operated much like it does today.
 The duration was reduced from ten days to seven, the Fantasy Ball was removed from the schedule, and the Town and Gown Supper was renamed The Diversity Dinner.
 The Fair was no longer considered an event for crossdressers, but an event for transgender people of all types.
-The participants’ guide and other publications were updated to reflect the presence of transmasculine attendees.
+We updated the Participant Guide and other publications to reflect the presence of transmasculine attendees.
 Workshops addressed emerging issues ranging from facial feminization surgery to political actions to that new thing called the internet.
-Shortly after the turn of the century, six keynotes would be added to the schedule– and all six were free to anyone– registered or not– who wanted to attend.
-This policy still stands.
+At he turn of the century, six keynotes would be added to the schedule– and all six were free to anyone– registered or not– who wanted to attend.

-Fantasia Fair has been part of the community for 40 years.
+Fantasia Fair has been part of the trans and Provincetown communities for more than 40 years.
 During this time, it has grown and evolved from a holiday experience for transgender people to a mix of practical, social, and educational opportunities designed to enhance the personal growth and awareness of one’s own gender expression.